ArchPrak/CrowdControl/README.md

 # CrowdControl
-With this project we have implemeted a deep network that would be able to predict the occurrence of a stampede.
+With this project we have implemeted a deep network using Python which would be able to predict the occurrence of a stampede.
 On compiling crowd images obtained from different sources and labelling them, we created our dataset.
 The grayscale resized images were fed into a configuration of an auto- encoder and a multi-column CNN.
 The auto encoder was used to compress images without much information loss.
 The output of the auto-encoder was fed into the CNN which used different sized filters to detect features and thus classify the images.